 The Physical Education department aims to provide all children with a positive experience within their PE lessons and extra-curricular activities.
-We aim to encourage a lifelong interest in sport in line with the School Mission Statement.
+We aim to encourage a lifelong interest in sport.
 We strive to ensure that each and every pupil has the opportunity to develop physically, socially and morally within the department’s programmes of work.

 In Year 7 students learn to master basic skills, techniques and rules from a broad and balanced range of activities that they have experienced in physical education at Key Stage 2 and other sports that are introduced to them for the first time.

 In Year 8 students build upon learning from Year 7, further developing skills and techniques including tactical knowledge and higher level thinking to outwit opponents or demonstrate improvement to achieve their personal best.